mamba-org/gator/README.md

 - conda >= 4.5 or mamba >=0.5
 - notebook >= 4.3
-- JupyterLab 1.x or 2.x (for the jupyterlab extension only)
+- JupyterLab 2.x (for the jupyterlab extension only)

 > Starting from 3.4, this extension will use [mamba](https://github.com/mamba-org/mamba) instead of `conda` if it finds it.